holytpk/El-Ni-o-Recharge-Oscillation/README.md

 Execution
 -------------------------------------------------------
 Compile with g++ and input the total time of simulation.
-Add "> filename.dat" to save the time series.

 It outputs columns of number of